 Just because certain auto insurance coverage types are not required or are very low does not mean that you should neglect them.
 The following coverage amounts are recommended in the state of California:

 In the state of California, the fine for driving without insurance is between $100 and $200 for the first offense.
 The second offense carries a fine between $200 and $500.
 The judge may impose greater fines, license suspension, or even jail time for continuous failure to show proof of insurance.
 In California, if your insurance policy is canceled for any reason, you have 45 days to replace it.
 Failure to do so can result in fines or suspensions.

 How To Get Auto Insurance In California

-The best way to find affordable auto insurance rates in the United States, is to compare quotes from multiple providers.
-If you are living in California, get a custom quote for you vehicle by using our auto insurance quote comparison tool.
+The best way to find affordable auto insurance rates in the United States is to compare quotes from multiple providers.
+If you are living in California, get a custom quote for your vehicle by using our auto insurance quote comparison tool.
 Scroll back up to the top of this page and enter your zip code, or click the banner below to begin.
 After filling out our brief form, you will be given custom insurance rates from the most reputable insurance providers in the state of California.